DanRepik/api_foundry/readme.md

 ### Table Integration

-#### API-Maker Integration Guidelines
+#### API-Foundry Integration Guidelines

-API-Maker integrates component schema objects with database tables using the following guidelines:
+API-Foundry integrates component schema objects with database tables using the following guidelines:

 - **Schema Object Naming**: The name of the schema object is used as both the operation path for the built services and the database table name.
 - **Database Specification**: A database name must be specified to indicate where the table is located.
 An application API can span multiple databases.